codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why is no one friends with Dracula?
-Because he's a pain in the neck.
+Never Trust Someone With Graph Paper...

+They're always plotting something.

 ## Daily Trivia

-How many Hz does the video standard PAL support?
+.at is the top-level domain for what country?
- 1. 50
+ 1. Argentina
- 2. 25
+ 2. Australia
- 3. 60
+ 3. Austria
- 4. 59
+ 4. Angola

 <details>
   <summary>Answer</summary>
-  50
+  Austria
 </details>